Array Functions

 array_length(array) → int | Returns the length of the array | array_length(array[1,2,3]) → 3 |

-These functions produce new array values from existing ones.
-These operations are compatible with all nullable and non-nullable element types.
+These functions produce new array values from existing ones and are compatible with all element types.

 Inner product functions operate on two input vectors, represented as arrays, and produce a scalar value of type double precision